-In Pinellas County Florida we enjoy almost year-round beautiful weather.
-This makes riding a motorcycle around the St Petersburg area a very popular way to travel; however, the consequences of a Florida motorcycle accident can be catastrophic.
+In Pinellas County Florida, we enjoy almost year-round beautiful weather.
+This makes riding a motorcycle around the St. Petersburg area a very popular place to travel.
+However, the consequences of a Florida motorcycle accident can be catastrophic.
 When a motorcycle and a car collide, it is almost always the motorcyclist that is injured or killed.

-Over the last 10 years, the number of motorcycle registrations has doubled, along with the number of accidents.
-It doesn’t matter if you are the person driving the bike or just along for the ride, there is a high probability you will become a victim of a motorcycle accident.
+Over the last 10 years, the number of motorcycle registrations have doubled.
+This increase in registration coincides with the number of accidents.
 The proportion of motorcycle fatalities compared to all traffic fatalities in Florida has reached an all time high of 17.8 percent.
 Between 1991 and 2008, Florida has steadily experienced a significantly higher number of motorcycle accidents than the average number of motorcycle accidents in the US.

 It is important to work with a Pinellas County area motorcycle accident lawyer who has successfully represented motorcycle injury victims to get the full compensation they deserve.
-Both of our personal injury attorneys, Paul Cavonis and Joseph Murphy, have the knowledge and experience you need.
-And, as a fellow motorcycle rider, Paul knows the risks.
+Our personal injury attorne yhas the knowledge and experience you need.

 State of Florida

 Department of Transportation